-The Company will pay the Vendors a royalty based on the cumulative net revenues from the sale or sublicense of the product covered under the licensed intellectual property until the later of (i) the expiration of the last patent right covering the product; and (ii) the expiration of 10 years from the date of the first commercial sales of a product.
+The Company will also pay the Licensor royalties on the cumulative net revenues from the sale or sublicense of the product covered under the patent license until the later of (i) the expiration of the last patent right covering the product; and (ii) the expiration of ten years from the date of the first commercial sales of a product.
+As of December 31, 2023, no royalties have been paid.

-- c) Pursuant to a license agreement dated October 9, 2012, as amended on June 23, 2014, between the Company and the University of Florida Research Foundation, Inc. ("UFRF"), the Company acquired the exclusive license to certain intellectual property related to the use of all uric acid lowering agents to treat insulin resistance.
-The Company has paid or is obligated to pay UFRF the following: - i) An annual license fee of US\$1,000; - ii) Reimburse UFRF for United States and/or foreign costs associated with the maintenance of the licensed patents; - iii) The issuance to UFRF of 180,397 shares of common stock of the Company (160,783 have been issued to UFRF as at December 31, 2022.
-Remaining shares to be issued are included in obligation to issue shares); - iv) Milestone payments of US\$500,000 upon receipt of FDA approval to market licensed product in the United States of America and US\$100,000 upon receipt of regulatory approval to market each licensed product in each of the other jurisdictions; - v) Royalty payments of up to 1.5% of net sales of products covered by the license until the later of (i) the expiration of any patent claims; or (ii) 10 years from the date of the first commercial sale of any covered product in each country.
-Following commencement of commercial sales, the Company will be subject to certain annual minimum royalty payments that will increase annually to a maximum of US\$100,000 per year; and - vi) UFRF is entitled to receive a royalty of 5% of amounts received from any sub-licensee that are not based directly on product sales, excluding payments received for research and development or purchases of the Company's securities at not less than fair market value.
+- b) In December 2012, the Company entered into an agreement to license certain intellectual property relating to the use of all uric acid lowering agents to improve the treatment of metabolic syndrome.
+Under this patent rights purchase agreement, between the Company and Dr. Richard Johnson and Dr. Takahiko Nakagawa (the "Vendors"), the Company will pay the Vendors a royalty based on the cumulative net revenues from the sale or sublicense of the product covered under the licensed intellectual property until the later of (i) the expiration of the last patent right covering the product; and (ii) the expiration of 10 years from the date of the first commercial sales of a product. - c) Pursuant to a license agreement dated October 9, 2012 as amended on June 23, 2014, between the Company and the University of Florida Research Foundation, Inc. ("UFRF"), the Company acquired the exclusive license to a patent that claims the use of any uric acid lowering agent to treat insulin resistance.
+The Company has paid or is obligated to pay UFRF the following: - i) An annual license fee of \$1,000; - ii) Reimburse UFRF for United States and/or foreign costs associated with the maintenance of the licensed patents; - iii) The issuance to UFRF of 180,397 shares of common stock of the Company (160,783 have been issued to UFRF as at December 31, 2023 and 2022.
+Remaining shares to be issued are included in obligation to issue shares (\$24,746)); - iv) Milestone payments of \$500,000 upon receipt of FDA approval to market licensed product in the United States of America and \$100,000 upon receipt of regulatory approval to market each licensed product in each of other jurisdictions; - v) Royalty payments of up to 1.5% of net sales of products covered by the license until the later of (i) the expiration of any patent claims; or (ii) 10 years from the date of the first commercial sale of any covered product in each country.
+Following commencement of commercial sales, the Company will be subject to certain annual minimum royalty payments that will increase annually to a maximum of \$100,000 per year.
+As at December 31, 2023, no royalties have been paid; and - vi) UFRF is entitled to receive a royalty of 5% of amounts received from any sub-licensee that are not based directly on product sales, excluding payments received for research and development or purchases of the Company's securities at not less than fair market value.
+No royalties have been paid to date.